 During those months, clinical services are arranged to meet core and elective requirements of the clinical practicum.
 Utilizing the clerkship training centers, affiliate hospitals, ambulatory care sites, and other clinical settings, students gain exposure to a scope and variety of clinical experiences appropriate to the preparation of the general practitioner.
-Students travel to a number of sites along the Eastern seaboard and to the Midwest, experiencing health care delivery from the rural private practitioner to the inner city, tertiary care facility.
+Students travel to a number of sites in the Eastern United States, experiencing health care delivery from the rural private practitioner to the inner city, tertiary care facility.
 Students may be required to travel or relocate to affiliate regions to complete this segment of training.

 Core rotations, as determined by the Academic Affairs Committee, are assigned by the Office of Clinical Affairs from a list of affiliate sites.
 The core rotations include Internal Medicine, Surgery, Obstetrics/Gynecology, Pediatrics, Family Practice and Psychiatry.
-Required

-Selective rotations include Internal Medicine, Surgery, Emergency Medicine, Osteopathic Manipulative Medicine, and Rural Health Care (AHEC).
-With a possible exception of OMM, the student selects the sites, subject to Clinical Affairs Office approval, at which these clerkships will be done.
+Required Selective rotations include Internal Medicine, Surgery, Emergency Medicine, Osteopathic Manipulative Medicine, and Rural Health Care (AHEC).
+With the exception of OMM, the student selects the sites, subject to Clinical Affairs Office approval, at which these clerkships will be done.
 Elective months are scheduled by the student with the approval of the Office of Clinical Affairs.